Eoin Morgan: 2014 Sri Lanka and India

 In the ODI series against Sri Lanka, Morgan top scored with 40 in the second game as England were bowled out for 99.
 England lost series 3–2.

 After the first game against India was rained off, Morgan made 28 in the second match as England lost to go 1–0 down in the series.
 England lost the next two matches and the manner of the defeats led to questions over the personnel in the team, and pressure on captain Alastair Cook.
 Despite this, England won the final match of the series, although Morgan again failed to make a big score, being dismissed for 14.
-In the only T20 match between the two sides, Morgan hit 71 from just 31 balls in an innings that included seven sixes.
+In the only T20 match between the two teams, Morgan hit 71 from just 31 balls in an innings that included seven sixes.
 England won the match by three runs and Morgan was named man of the match.

 In the return series in Sri Lanka, Morgan endured a poor time.
 He scored just 19 runs in the first three games as England went 2–1 down in the series.
 In the fourth game, Alastair Cook was suspended due to a slow over rate in the previous game, and so Morgan took over as captain.
 He made 62, his only fifty of the tour, although England still went on to lose the game.

 On 19 December 2014, 2 months before the 2015 ICC Cricket World Cup, it was announced that Cook had been removed as one-day captain due to poor form, and replaced by Eoin Morgan.